antistatique/Magentify/README.md

 ## Project setup

     $ magentify .
+    $ bundle install

 ## Usage

-Once you have run `magentify` on your project it will add a Capfile and deploy.rb configuration file
+Once you have run `magentify` on your project it will add a Capfile and deploy.rb configuration file, and a Gemfile for all the dependencies

 ```ruby
 set :application, "magento"